Cool Tube Set Up and Review

 What is a Cool Tube?

-The main use for a Cool Tube is to contain the heat generated by the light bulbs within it and enabling the grower to extract it right away out of the grow room.
+The main use for a Cool Tube is to contain the heat generated by the light bulbs within it, enabling the grower to extract it right away out of the grow room.

 On average the temperature will drop about 2/3°C within the grow room.
 Another great advantage is that, with less heat generated by the light bulb, you’ll be able to get it much closer to the top of the plants, increasing light penetration while avoiding burning the tips of the buds.